Vatican Museums – Rome

-The paintings depict various scenes of religious and philosophical subject, with the aim of celebrating the history of papacy and the origins of Christianity.
+The paintings depict various scenes of religious and philosophical subjects, with the aim of celebrating the history of the papacy and the origins of Christianity.

 Raphael (Raffaello Sanzio), The School of Athens, 1509-1511, The Raphael Rooms, Vatican Museums, Rome

-The Vatican Museums also organize temporary exhibitions, conferences, guided tours and educational workshops.
+The Vatican Museums also organizes temporary exhibitions, conferences, guided tours, and educational workshops.
 The museum complex accommodates a restaurant, two cafes, and various shops.

 Vatican Museums, Hall of the Chariot in the Pius-Clementine Museum; photo: Alex Proimos